-A course that covers the use, interpretation and analysis of management accounting information for management decision-making, planning and control of operations.
+A course that covers the use, interpretation, and analysis of management accounting information for management decision-making, planning, and control of operations.
 The focus is on cost behavior, cost measurement, budgeting, performance measurement and evaluation, responsibility accounting and product costing.
 Business majors only.
-Prerequisite: ACCT 210.
+Prerequisite: ACCT 210L or ACCT 211.